budinugroho15/kimiafarma-bigdata-analytics-internship/README.md

 ## 📊 Dashboard

-All visualizations are created using **Google Looker Studio**.
+All visualizations were built using **Google Looker Studio**.
-For a complete explanation of each chart along with insights, refer to the following file:
+For detailed chart explanations and insights, refer to:
 📄 [Dashboard Description & Interactive Links](./dashboard/dashboard_description.md)

-**Files available in the dashboard folder:**
+**Files in the dashboard folder:**
-- `dashboard_complete.pdf` – Complete PDF version of the dashboard
+- `dashboard_complete.pdf` – Full PDF version of the dashboard
-- `dashboard_link.txt` – Link to Google Looker Studio
+- `dashboard_link.txt` – Direct link to the interactive Looker Studio dashboard
-- `dashboard_description.md` – Interactive explanation of each chart and key insights
+- `dashboard_description.md` – Detailed description and insights for each chart

 ---

 ## 📈 Key Insights

-The project provides several key insights as follows:

-1. **Sales Trend**
+1. **Sales Trend (2020–2023)**
-   Sales performance from 2020 to 2023 shows a relatively stagnant trend.
+   Overall sales remained relatively stable across the observed years.
-   More effective marketing and operational strategies are required to increase annual growth.
+   Strategic marketing initiatives and operational improvements are needed to drive sustainable growth.

 2. **Sales Distribution by Province**
-   **West Java** records the highest sales contribution to Kimia Farma's total national revenue.
-   This indicates strong market potential in the region.
+   **West Java** contributed the highest proportion of sales to Kimia Farma’s total revenue, indicating significant market potential and customer concentration in the region.

-3. **Branch Rating vs. Transaction Rating**
+3. **Branch vs. Transaction Ratings**
-   High-rated branches do not always have proportional transaction ratings.
+   High branch ratings did not always align with high transaction ratings.
-   Improving service quality and customer experience is necessary to enhance overall satisfaction.
+   Service quality and customer experience improvements are necessary to enhance overall satisfaction and transaction frequency.

 ---

-## 👨‍💻 About the Creator
+## 👨‍💻 About the Author

-I am **Dwi Budi Setyonugroho**, a graduate of Geological Engineering with a strong interest in **Data Analytics**.
+I’m **Dwi Budi Setyonugroho**, a **Geological Engineering graduate** with a deep passion for **Data Analytics**.
-I am currently completing the **IBM Data Analyst Professional Certificate** on Coursera and have an annual subscription to continuously enhance my skills in this field.
+Currently pursuing the **IBM Data Analyst Professional Certificate** on Coursera, I continuously develop analytical and visualization skills to build a strong data-driven career foundation.

-I am proficient in:
-- **Advanced Excel**
+**Core Skills:**
-- **SQL** (JOINs, Aggregate, Subqueries, CTE)
+- **Data Analysis:** Advanced Excel, SQL (JOINs, Aggregation, Subqueries, CTE)
-- **Python** (Pandas, NumPy, Seaborn, Matplotlib)
+- **Programming:** Python (Pandas, NumPy, Seaborn, Matplotlib)
-- **Dashboarding Tools**: Google Looker Studio, IBM Cognos Analytics, Power BI
+- **Visualization Tools:** Google Looker Studio, IBM Cognos Analytics, Power BI

-I have a **strong passion for working as a Data Analyst**, analyzing data in depth and transforming it into actionable insights to support data-driven decision-making.
+Driven by curiosity and precision, I aim to uncover meaningful patterns from data and transform them into actionable business insights that support strategic decisions.

 ---

 ## 📜 License
 This project is licensed under the **MIT License**.
-See [LICENSE](./LICENSE) for more details.
+See [LICENSE](./LICENSE) for more information.